Flotomate/product_docs/source/patch-management/deployment-request.rst

 All Computers ping the Flotomate server every hour to check for available Deployment Requests.
-On finding a Deployment Request, Computer/Computers can acquire the Patches from the Shared Drive, and install them following a :doc:`Deployment Policy <deployment-policy>`.
+On finding a Deployment Request, Computer/Computers can acquire the Patches from the File Server, and install them following a :doc:`Deployment Policy <deployment-policy>`.
 A Deployment Cycle refers to the end to end process involving getting and installing Patches.

 **Methods of Deployment**

-There are three ways to create a Deployment Request in the product:
+There are three ways to create a Deployment Request in the tool:

 -  Manually creating a Deployment Request and publishing it.